SadeghRastgoo/SadeghRastgoo/README.md

 - 🔭 I’m currently working on a project for my portfolio
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other developers
-- 🤔 I’m looking for a Job opportunity...
 - 📫 How to reach me: <a src="sadegh.rsg@gmail.com">sadegh.rsg@gmail.com</a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: One thing I cannot live without is my spotify playlists